-If you’re looking to improve your smile, there are many reasons to choose dental veneers.
-A veneer is a thin covering that is placed over the front (visible) part of the tooth.
-Veneers can correct a wide range of dental issues, such as:
+If you want to improve your smile, dental veneers are a simple option.
+Veneers are thin coverings that are placed over the front (visible) part of the tooth.
+They look like natural teeth.
+Veneers can be used to correct a wide range of dental issues, such as:

-- to lighten front teeth that can’t be whitened by bleaching
+• teeth that are stained and can’t be whitened by bleaching

-- to fill in uneven spaces or a large gap between the upper front teeth, called a diastema (pronounced die-a-STEE-ma)
+• uneven spaces or a large gap between the upper front teeth

-Veneers are made of either ceramic or composite resin material.
-Your dentist will help you choose the material best for you based on strength, stain resistance, color and appearance.
+Veneers are made of either porcelain or composite resin material.
+Your dentist will help you choose the material that is best for you.
 Each type of veneer has its own benefits.

-A ceramic veneer is a thin shell custom-made to fit on the tooth.
+A porcelain veneer is a thin shell that is custom-made to fit on the tooth.

-1. When necessary, the dentist removes a small amount of enamel from the front and sides of the tooth.
-There has to be room for the veneer so that your tooth looks natural.
+1. To prepare the teeth, the dentist usually removes a small amount of enamel from the front and sides of the teeth.
+This makes room for the veneers so that your teeth look natural.

-2. Next, the dentist makes an impression of the prepared teeth so that the shape of the preparations and surrounding teeth can be copied in the dental lab.
-The dentist also decides on the veneer shade that will be best for you.
+2. The dentist makes an impression, or mold, of the prepared teeth.
+The dentist also decides on the veneer shade that will be best for your smile.

 4. At the next visit, the dentist places the veneers on the teeth to check the fit and shape.
-After any adjustments, the teeth are cleaned and the ceramic veneers are then bonded to the teeth.
+After any adjustments, the teeth are cleaned and the veneers are bonded to the tooth.